pulumi/pulumi-hugo/themes/default/content/what-is/amazon-dynamodb-vs-google-cloud-bigtable.md

 Both Google Cloud Bigtable and DynamoDB are [NoSQL]({{< relref "/learn/glossary/nosql" >}}), or non-relational, databases.
 This concept means their data is stored in some format other than two-dimensional tables.
 Some commonly-used formats for NoSQL databases in general are documents, key-value pairs, graphs, and columns, each with different strengths and tradeoffs.

 Google Cloud Bigtable and AWS DynamoDB are both highly-available, scalable, globally distributed and fully-managed serverless NoSQL databases.
-Both can function as a key-value store, however DynamoDB additionall supports a document model and Bigtable attionally supports a wide-column store.
+Both can function as a key-value store, however DynamoDB additionally supports a document model and Bigtable additionally supports a wide-column store.
 Both offer two consistency levels: eventual consistency, and immediate consistency.

 ## Which NoSQL Database is better?
 Bigtable vs DynamoDB